CS3398-Sapphire-Sourcerer/Group-Project/README.md

 This project is a location-based, territory controlled, trivia game that allows students (currently at Tx.
 State) to create a profile, select one of three teams, and answer trivia questions based on the major (i.e. Computer Science, English, Nursing, exc.) of the current building they are in.

 •	Team members
-Adam Garcia, Brittaney Torelli, Casey Sledge, Claudia Ortiz, Collin Weir, Jeremiah Burks, Kaleb Jacobson
+Adam Garcia, Brittany Torelli, Casey Sledge, Claudia Ortiz, Collin Weir, Jeremiah Burks, Kaleb Jacobson

 •	How to compile and run program
 The program is developed in Pycharm using flask.
 In order to compile the program, you will need the following libraries: